Protesters march in Manhattan, criticizing Wall Street

 "Occupy Wall Street," they chanted, "all day, all week."

-Organizers fell short of that goal.
-With metal barricades and swarms of police officers in front of the New York Stock Exchange, the closest protesters could get was Liberty Street, about three blocks away.
+Organizers said their intent was to occupy Wall Street but, with metal barricades and swarms of police officers in front of the New York Stock Exchange, the closest they could get was Liberty Street, about three blocks away.

 The first arrest came shortly after noon near the stock exchange.
 Several blocks away, another protester, who identified himself as Robert Stephens, was arrested after kneeling in the middle of the street outside the Chase Bank building.